 T. Xiao, Y. Liu, B. Zhou, Y. Jiang, J. Sun, Unified Perceptual Parsing for Scene Understanding, ICCV 2018.
 Semantic Segmentation: state-of-the-art semantic scene segmentation by unified training on scene, object, part, material, and texture labels.
 We use these pretrained models for labeling the contents of GAN output.

-David Bau, Jun-Yan Zhu, Hendrik Strobelt, Bolei Zhou, Joshua B. Tenenbaum, William T. Freeman, Antonio Torralba.
-GAN Dissection: Visualizing and Understanding Generative Adversarial Networks, Proceedings of the International Conference on Learning Representations (ICLR), 2019.
+David Bau, Jun-Yan Zhu, Hendrik Strobelt, Bolei Zhou, Joshua B. Tenenbaum, William T. Freeman, and Antonio Torralba.
+GAN Dissection: Visualizing and Understanding Generative Adversarial Networks.
+Proceedings of the Seventh International Conference on Learning Representations (ICLR), 2019.

 We more recently published a journal article in the Proceedings of the National Academy of Sciences: